Which Entrance Should We Take?

 Your first decision in visiting the Everglades is which entrance to use; there are three and they are hours apart from each other.
 If you want the opportunity to observe the heart of the everglades you can either enter through Shark Valley in Miami or the Main Entrance of the Park in Homestead.
-However, if you are looking to explore the Gulf Coast, then you should plan to take a boat trip at the Gulf Coast in Everglades City.
+However, if you are looking to explore the Gulf Coast, then you should plan to boat from the Gulf Coast in Everglades City.

 View the map of the Everglades to get a better idea of different regions of the Everglades.

 Royal Palm is the departure point for two interpretive walks: the Anhinga Trail and the Gumbo Limbo Trail.
 Expect to see plenty of wildlife along the Anhinga Trail, a world famous boardwalk trail bordering Taylor Slough.
 The Gumbo Limbo Trail is a paved path through a hardwood hammock.
-On your ride to Flamingo there are many trails to explore in between.
+On your car ride to Flamingo, there are many trails to explore off the main park road.

 Flamingo (38 miles south of the Main Park Entrance in Homestead)